(Updated Feb 2021 to include Local Search Grid competitor GBP tracking)

 If you’re wondering who your competitors are, what their local SEO strategies are, and if there’s a gap in the market for you to exploit, then you’ve come to the right place.

-In this overview, we’re to show you how to use BrightLocal’s tools to map your competitive landscape and pinpoint opportunities for growth.
+In this overview, we’re to show you how to use BrightLocal’s tools to map your competitive landscape, perform detailed local competitor analysis, and pinpoint opportunities for growth.

 The five BrightLocal tools to help you crush your competitors are:

 - Google Business Profile Audit